ALS-Project/Minestom-Placement/README.md

 [![](https://jitpack.io/v/ALS-Project/Minestom-Placement.svg)](https://jitpack.io/#ALS-Project/Minestom-Placement______)

-You can use 'Minestom Placement' like as libraries or like as extension
+You can use 'Minestom Placement' as a librarie or as an extension

 ## Usage example
 - ##### Extension Usage: